Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Simulation of Physical Environment}

-The simulation environment models a single-story aged care home, which represents one of the three broad categories of aged care facility layouts, single-storey structures, multi-storey buildings, and clusters of detached cottages.
-This single-story design was selected based on data from a representative aged care home, chosen to reflect typical conditions found within the sector.
-The layout supports the simulation of horizontal movement and interaction patterns, which are essential for understanding the spatial dynamics within such an environment.
-This approach ensures that the model accurately represents the physical environment in which the agents operate, providing a reliable foundation for analysing resident and staff interactions within the facility.
+The simulation environment represents a single-storey aged care facility, parameterised from a representative real-world layout to support realistic movement and interaction patterns.
 The facility's layout is parameterised over an area of approximately 500x500 meters, with specific nodes representing essential locations such as resident bedrooms, bathrooms, dining areas, communal spaces, and staff rooms.
 These nodes serve as reference points within the simulation, facilitating the movement and interaction of agents throughout the facility.

+The spatial layout is implemented as a standalone model component, allowing alternative floorplans to be incorporated by modifying only the layout structure, while agent behaviour, scheduling logic, and contact-generation processes remain unchanged.